arg0NNY/BetterAnimations/docs/create/injects.md

 ## Lazy injects

 _Lazy injects_ (or _Callbacks_), unlike regular _injects_, which are parsed immediately,
-transform into function and will parse their contents only when this function is called.
+transform into function and parse their contents only when this function is called.

 One of the most commonly used _lazy inject_ is [`var.set`](/reference/injects/general#var.set), which sets the provided `value` in the global context of the animation as a variable under specified `name`: